What Is Winter Sowing?

 Who Thought Up Winter Sowing?

-If you'd like to try winter sowing, here are some tips I would suggest:
+If you'd like to try winter sowing, here are some tips to get you started:

 - Choose seeds that are hardy.
 Seeds of tropical and tender plants will die in the cold.
 Some good choices for your first efforts at winter sowing include:

-- Sow more seeds than you think you'll need, but don't sow too thickly or the seedlings will crowd each other out, when they begin to grow.
+- Sow more seeds than you think you'll need.
+Germination rates will be lower than if grown in ideal conditions.
+However don't sow too thickly or the seedlings will crowd each other out, when they begin to grow.

-- Many self-seeders can be sown in the fall, for early spring germination or in early spring, for a later bloom.
-Start them at staggered times for a longer season.
+- Many self-seeders can be sown in the fall, for early spring germination or in very early spring, for a later bloom.
+Starting your seeds at staggered times will give you a longer season growing season.

 - Expect to lose a few, but be warned that Winter Sowing is addictive.